nivasreddy99/StrokePrediction/README.md

 - Experiment with advanced algorithms (e.g., neural networks)
 ## Contact

-For questions or feedback, please open an issue or contact [Your Name](nivasreddy419@gmail.com).
+For questions or feedback, please open an issue or contact [NivasC](mailto:nivasreddy419@gmail.com).

 Remember: This tool is for educational purposes only.
 Always consult healthcare professionals for medical advice.